CVE-2026-41247: CWE-78: Improper Neutralization of Special Elements used in an OS Command ('OS Command Injection') in Studio-42 elFinder

 Technical Analysis

 elFinder, an open-source web file manager, has a command injection vulnerability (CWE-78) in versions before 2.1.67.
-The vulnerability occurs in the resize command where the bg parameter, used for background color, is incorporated into shell command strings for ImageMagick CLI without sufficient sanitization.
-This allows an unauthenticated attacker who can invoke the resize command to execute arbitrary commands on the server with the privileges of the web server process.
+The vulnerability exists in the resize command where the bg parameter is incorporated into shell command strings used by the ImageMagick CLI backend without sufficient sanitization.
+This improper neutralization of special elements allows attackers to execute arbitrary OS commands with the privileges of the web server process.
 The vulnerability has a CVSS 4.0 score of 8.9, indicating high severity.
 The issue is resolved in elFinder version 2.1.67.

 Potential Impact

-Successful exploitation allows remote attackers to execute arbitrary OS commands on the affected server with the privileges of the web server process.
-This can lead to full system compromise depending on the server configuration and privileges of the web server user.
+Successful exploitation allows arbitrary command execution on the server with the privileges of the web server process.
+This can lead to full compromise of the affected system, data theft, or further attacks within the environment.
+There are no known exploits in the wild at this time.

 Mitigation Recommendations

 Upgrade elFinder to version 2.1.67 or later, where this vulnerability is fixed.
 No other official remediation or temporary fixes are documented.
-Patch status is not explicitly stated but the fix is included in version 2.1.67.
+Patch status is not explicitly confirmed in the vendor advisory, but the fix is included in version 2.1.67, so updating to this version is the recommended action.

 Technical Details